 Genevieve Gaunt, best known to Potter fans as Pansy Parkinson in Harry Potter and the Prisoner of Azkaban, has taken on the role of a character based on Amanda Knox, the college student who was convicted and then acquitted of the murder of her roommate Meredith Kercher.
 Filming took place in Tuscany in mid-November.
 No word on when the film, The Face of an Angel, will debut.

-Ian Kelly, who played the role of Hermione Granger’s father in Harry Potter and the Deathly Hallows: Part 1, will be honored in Cambridge’s 2014 edition of Who’s Who.
+Ian Kelly, who played the role of Hermione Granger’s father in Harry Potter and the Deathly Hallows - Part 1, will be honored in Cambridge’s 2014 edition of Who’s Who.
 The world-famous reference book contains thousands of biographies of some of the most talented and most celebrated people, written by the subject themselves.
-Each person is selected to join by invitation only, and are required to write their own biography.
-Kelly lists his Cambridge birthplace in his biography, and also mentions his children and cooking as some of his favorite recreations.
+Each person is selected to join by invitation only and is required to write their own biography.
+Kelly lists his Cambridge birthplace in his biography and also mentions his children and cooking as some of his favorite recreations.

-Currently in post-production, Michael Gambon (Albus Dumbledore) has a new role as John Burke in the ITV film, Lucan.
+Michael Gambon (Albus Dumbledore) has a new role as John Burke in the ITV film Lucan, currently in post-production.
 Based on the disappearance of the titular character, this true story brought to life speculates on what may have led up to the disappearance of the aristocrat over 40 years ago after a nanny in his employ was found murdered.
 No current release date has been announced.

 That’s it for this edition of Role Call!
 What project are you most looking forward to seeing?
-Let us know by commenting here, our Facebook page, or hit us up on Twitter!
+Let us know by commenting here, our Facebook page, or on Twitter!

 The stars of the New York theatrical cast of All That Fall will visit the show Theater Talk on Friday, November 29.
 Sir Michael Gambon (Prof. Dumbledore) and Dame Eileen Atkins bring to life the rural Irish couple at the center of the play by Samuel Beckett, originally conceived as a radio play in 1957.
 All That Fall is playing through December 8 at 59E59 Theaters.